AnnotatorLogisticRegression#

 Test samples.

-Pnumpy.ndarray of shape (n_samples, classes)
+Pnumpy.ndarray of shape (n_samples, n_classes)

 score(X, y, sample_weight=None)#